Commonly used abbreviation when referring to the all-important science of aerodynamics.

 Acronym for Championship Auto Racing Teams Inc., the sanctioning organization for the PPG CART World Series.

 Another measure of chassis tuning related to the front wheels.
 The front wheels are attached to the suspension at the top and bottom of the wheel assembly.
-The top attachment is typically set a little farther back than the lower attachment, creating caster.
+The top attachment is typically set a little farther back than the lower attachment, creating a caster.
 The more caster used, the more the wheel resists turning forces, providing stability.
-Too much caster makes it very difficult to steer, and causes the tire camber to change significantly as the wheel is turned.
+Too much caster makes it very difficult to steer and causes the tire camber to change significantly as the wheel is turned.
 Not enough caster results in the front end "wandering," or trying to turn on its own.